 In order to gain public input on Case 23066, 656 letters were sent to property owners and tenants within proximity of the subject site inviting comments on the applicant’s proposal.
 Seventeen submissions were received prior to the deadline: 11 respondents support the application; five respondents offered mixed support; and one respondent did not support the proposal.
 View the public engagement summary.

 The applicant’s proposal was reviewed at the Halifax Peninsula Planning Advisory Committee’s (HPPAC) December 14, 2020, meeting.
-The HPPAC recommended that the application be approved.
+The HPPAC recommended the application be approved.
 The meeting minutes, along with the HPPAC’s motion, can be viewed here, when available.
 The public comments and HPPAC discussion have been forwarded to the applicant for review.

 Documents Submitted for Evaluation